ExcaliburZero/christopher-randall-wells.divshot.io/about.md

 </div>

 {::options parse_block_html="true" /}
-My name is Christopher Randall Wells, and I am an amateur coder.
-I am currently a high schooler at Columbia High School, however I will be attending SUNY Oneonta starting in the Fall of 2015.
+My name is Christopher Randall Wells, and I am an aspiring computer programmer.
+I am currently a high schooler at Columbia High School, however I will be attending [SUNY Oneonta](http://www.oswego.edu/) starting in the Fall of 2015 to persue a degree in Computer Science.